sanskrit/raw_etexts_english/blogs/manasataramgini/2008/09/2008-09-08_kaumara-material-in-the-ashtangasamgraha-a-rambling-discussion.md

 and the kR^ittika-s with the mantra-s:
 *agnaye svAhA | kR^ittikAbhyash-cha svAhA | svAhA | namaH skandAya
 devAya grahAdhipataye namaH |
-shirasA tvAbhivandehaM pratigR^ihNIShva me baliM |
+shirasA tvAbhivandehaM pratigR^ihNIShva me balim |
 nIrujo nirvikArashcha shishur-bhavatu sarvadA | svAhA ||*

 After these oblations are completed with the different oblation